Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Introduction

-Transport engineers have recently emphasized the importance of developing inferential tools that allow us to predict the extreme consequences of interventions or shocks to the system and that enable us to choose the most appropriate interventions to mitigate the consequences of such events \citep{Zheng_2019, Xu_2017, FarahaCarlos_2017}.
-The data set we consider arises from a study of various interventions targeted at traffic conditions in the city of London.
-An important question for policy makers is to quantify the causal effect of these interventions on the extreme consequences of traffic flow.
-The outcome we consider exhibits heavy tails as there are a small, but non trivial number of locations with very high traffic flow.
-Heavy tailed distributions are often characterized by large variances, and the variance of standard estimators of the causal quantities is also very large and subsequently precludes statistical significance at most plausible sample sizes \citep{Diaz_2017}.
+Recent literature on transport engineering emphasized the importance of developing inferential tools to predict extreme consequences of interventions or shocks to the system, enabling one to identify the most effective available interventions to mitigate the consequences of such events \citep{Zheng_2019, Xu_2017, FarahaCarlos_2017}.
+As mentioned above, the motivating data on traffic system arises from a study of various interventions targeted at traffic conditions in the city of London.
+A vital task for the policy makers is to quantify the causal effects of these interventions on the extreme traffic flow and investigate its associated consequnces.
+The outcome variable (traffic flow) under consideration exhibits heavy tails as there are small but non-trivial number of locations with very high traffic volume.
+Heavy-tailed distributions are often characterized by very large variance.
+For such cases, standard error of the existing estimators of the causal quantities are also very high and subsequently precludes statistical significance at most plausible sample sizes \citep{Diaz_2017}.
 In this work, we address this issue and propose a method of estimation of the causal effect at the extreme tails by combining tools of causal inference and extreme value theory.
-We demonstrate the performance of the proposed method through a simulation study and apply our method to the transport engineering application outlined above.
+The method is applied to analyse the motivating data from the transport engineering application outlined above.

 The outline of the article is as follows, in Section \ref{Method} we describe the existing models and methods used in the traditional potential outcome framework.
 In Section \ref{Prop_method}, we propose a new method to estimate the causal effects at extreme quantiles.
 Simulation studies are performed to assess the effectiveness of the proposed methods and the results are summarized in Section \ref{Sim}.
-In Section \ref{Application}, the results of applying the method on motivating data from London Cycle Superhighways are discussed.
+In Section \ref{Application}, we discuss the results obtained by analysing the London Cycle Superhighways data.
 We summarise the key findings and conclude with a discussion of future research in Section \ref{Discussion}.

-\section{Potential Outcome Framework}
+\section{Potential outcome framework}